adrianharabula/adrianharabula.github.io/_posts/2018-01-10-clone-all-bitbucket-repositories-locally.md

 meta-description: "Simple preparations in case of a service failure."
 ---

 Following [latest Bitbucket incident](https://status.bitbucket.org/incidents/z029156p1svh), you may ask what could happen if the service would crash?
 You'll loose all your repos?
-How could you backup yourself?
+How could you prevent this?

 Last year GitLab had a [serious incident with one of their databases](https://about.gitlab.com/2017/02/01/gitlab-dot-com-database-incident/) and they lost six hours of database data (issues, merge requests, users, comments, snippets, etc.) for GitLab.com.